shahriarkabir-sagor/Termux-JohnTheRipper-Installer/README.md

 ### Termux-JohnTheRipper-Installer
-This repo will install popular tool johnTheRipper in your termux Dependecies that it will use
+This repo will install popular tool johnTheRipper in your termux.

+Dependecies that it will use:-

 * wget